sistemd/sistemd/README.md

-I'm hanging around on boards all day like a Redditor, what the fuck happened?
+Board all day like it's Reddit